DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/make-a-list-of-everything-you-do-to-improve-wellbeing.md

 We ask staff to provide feedback regularly through surveys.

-Staff can talk to the senior leadership team about any concern, no matter how small.
+Staff can talk to the senior leadership team (SLT) about any concern, no matter how small.

 ### Reduce behavior management workload

-The senior leadership team help to prevent behavioural issues coming up in class by running lunch duty.
+The SLT help to prevent behavioural issues coming up in class by running lunch duty.

 We have a rota system to ensure that pupils always see a familiar face and no cover is required.
 A familiar face better represents the school’s expectations for behaviour.